mfarshad1/AL-GP-MST/README.md

-# Graph-Constrained Active Learning for Many-Body Free-Energy Landscape Reconstruction
+# Graph-based Active Learning for Landscape Reconstruction with Minimum-spanning-tree Cost

 This repository contains code and analysis workflows supporting the paper:

-**“Graph-Constrained Active Learning for Many-Body Free-Energy Landscape Reconstruction”**
+**``Graph-based Active Learning for Landscape Reconstruction with Minimum-spanning-tree Cost''**
 Mohsen Farshad, [Coauthors]

 ## 🧠 Overview